Heavenly Stems and Earthly Branches - Full Guide

 - Hai: Ren, Jia

-Stems and branches do not work in isolation:
+Stems and branches are not independent:

-| Jia-Zi / Yi-Chou | Sea Metal | Bing-Yin / Ding-Mao | Furnace Fire | Wu-Chen / Ji-Si | Great Forest Wood | Geng-Wu / Xin-Wei | Roadside Earth | Ren-Shen / Gui-You | Sword-Edge Metal |
+| Jia-Zi, Yi-Chou | Sea Metal | Bing-Yin, Ding-Mao | Furnace Fire | Wu-Chen, Ji-Si | Great Forest Wood | Geng-Wu, Xin-Wei | Roadside Earth | Ren-Shen, Gui-You | Sword Edge Metal |

 |---|---|---|---|---|---|---|---|---|---|

-| Jia-Xu / Yi-Hai | Mountain Fire | Bing-Zi / Ding-Chou | Stream Water | Wu-Yin / Ji-Mao | City Wall Earth | Geng-Chen / Xin-Si | White Wax Metal | Ren-Wu / Gui-Wei | Willow Wood |
+| Jia-Xu, Yi-Hai | Mountain Fire | Bing-Zi, Ding-Chou | Stream Water | Wu-Yin, Ji-Mao | City Wall Earth | Geng-Chen, Xin-Si | White Wax Metal | Ren-Wu, Gui-Wei | Willow Wood |

-| Jia-Shen / Yi-You | Well Spring Water | Bing-Xu / Ding-Hai | Roof Earth | Wu-Zi / Ji-Chou | Thunder Fire | Geng-Yin / Xin-Mao | Pine & Cypress Wood | Ren-Chen / Gui-Si | Long Flowing Water |
+| Jia-Shen, Yi-You | Well Spring Water | Bing-Xu, Ding-Hai | Roof Earth | Wu-Zi, Ji-Chou | Thunder Fire | Geng-Yin, Xin-Mao | Pine-Cypress Wood | Ren-Chen, Gui-Si | Long Flow Water |

-| Jia-Wu / Yi-Wei | Sand Metal | Bing-Shen / Ding-You | Fire Under Mountain | Wu-Xu / Ji-Hai | Flat Land Wood | Geng-Zi / Xin-Chou | Wall Earth | Ren-Yin / Gui-Mao | Gold Leaf Metal |
+| Jia-Wu, Yi-Wei | Sand Metal | Bing-Shen, Ding-You | Fire Below the Mountain | Wu-Xu, Ji-Hai | Flatland Wood | Geng-Zi, Xin-Chou | Wall Earth | Ren-Yin, Gui-Mao | Gold Leaf Metal |

-| Jia-Chen / Yi-Si | Covered Lamp Fire | Bing-Wu / Ding-Wei | Milky Way Water | Wu-Shen / Ji-You | Great Post Road Earth | Geng-Xu / Xin-Hai | Hairpin Metal | Ren-Zi / Gui-Chou | Mulberry Wood |
+| Jia-Chen, Yi-Si | Covered Lamp Fire | Bing-Wu, Ding-Wei | Sky River Water | Wu-Shen, Ji-You | Great Road Earth | Geng-Xu, Xin-Hai | Hairpin Metal | Ren-Zi, Gui-Chou | Mulberry Wood |

-| Jia-Yin / Yi-Mao | Great Stream Water | Bing-Chen / Ding-Si | Sand Earth | Wu-Wu / Ji-Wei | Sky Fire | Geng-Shen / Xin-You | Pomegranate Wood | Ren-Xu / Gui-Hai | Ocean Water |
+| Jia-Yin, Yi-Mao | Great Stream Water | Bing-Chen, Ding-Si | Sand Earth | Wu-Wu, Ji-Wei | Fire in Heaven | Geng-Shen, Xin-You | Pomegranate Wood | Ren-Xu, Gui-Hai | Ocean Water |

 Article index